Kirkland Hall Renovation

 The renovation is aligned with the FutureVU campus planning framework and its core themes which includes accessibility and inclusion, connectivity and community enhancement, and sustainability.
 The improvements include:

-Centric Architecture, a Nashville-based design firm, is leading the Kirkland Hall renovation.
+Centric Architecture, a Nashville-based design firm, led the Kirkland Hall renovation.
 Centric recently completed the 6 Magnolia Circle, Mayborn and Connector buildings project on the Peabody campus, for which it received a Historic Preservation Award of Excellence from Associated General Contractors of America.

 Time Capsule

-As the university began renovating Kirkland Hall in 2022 in anticipation of the Sesquicentennial celebration this year, a tantalizing piece of history awaited construction crews.
+During the university’s renovation of Kirkland Hall in 2022, in anticipation of the Sesquicentennial celebration this year, a tantalizing piece of history awaited construction crews.
 In its cornerstone was a time capsule, interred in 1874 when the building was still known as the Main Building.
 In Summer of 2023, with help from University Archivist Kathleen Smith, the box was opened.
 Watch the video below to learn more.